clstanton/hello-world/README.md

 Hi!

 My name is Courtney.
-I'm new to coding so trying to figure out how GitHub works.
+I'm new to coding, so just trying to figure out how GitHub works.